raphaeleadjerad/opendamir/README.md

-This project aims at reducing the size of [OPENDAMIR database](http://open-data-assurance-maladie.ameli.fr/depenses/index.php) along some particular axis to be able to manipulate it easily with `pandas`.
+This project aims at reducing the size of [OPENDAMIR database](http://open-data-assurance-maladie.ameli.fr/depenses/index.php)
+(CNAM) along some particular axis to be able to manipulate it easily with `pandas`.
 First of all, the database is converted to parquet format.
 Then, we define a set of function that use `dask` to load the parquet files and group the monthly files according to particular indexes.